psychemedia/island-storynotes/john_the_painter.md

 Anne Gentle ſwore, that on the day before the fire at Portſmouth the priſoner bought a half-penny worth of matches at her ſhop on Portmouth Common; and John Hillingdon ſwore that, as far as he could judge from human probability, the priſoner was the man to whom he ſold to ounces of ſpirits of turpentine, and a quarter of a pound of ſalt-petre, either three or four days before or after the 20th of November.

 Mary Biſhop depoſed, that ſome time between Michaelmas and Chriſtmas the priſoner came to her houſe in Canterbury, and aſked whether ſhe could procure a wooden thing to be made for him.
-Being ſhewn the wooden box found with the tin caſe in the hemp houſe, ſhe ſaid ſhe ſaw a thing like it brought to the priſoner by Mr, Ormiſham's apprentice, who was ſince dead.
+Being ſhewn the wooden box found with the tin caſe in the hemp houſe, ſhe ſaid ſhe ſaw a thing like it brought to the priſoner by Mr. Ormiſham's apprentice, who was ſince dead.

 John Dobby, who apprehended the priſoner, declared that he found in his cuſtody the following articles; a ſnuff-box containing tinder, a ſmall powder horn with gunpowder, a ſtriking tinderbox primed, a phial half full of ſpirits of turpentine, a parcel of matches and ſome other things not of a ſuſpicious nature.